Degree lowering for ergodic averages along arithmetic progressions: Main results

 \item $a$ is good for degree $2$ seminorm control for the system $(X,\CX,\mu,T)$. \end{enumerate} \end{theorem} \begin{remarks} $\bullet$ Although Theorem \ref{T:mixinggeneral} concerns single term averages, its proof uses quite deep results like the Host-Kra structure theorem (Theorem \ref{T:HK}) and Theorem \ref{T:mixing} (which in turn relies on Theorem \ref{T:seminormdrop}).
 It would be interesting to find a more elementary proof of Theorem \ref{T:mixinggeneral} and/or its consequences Corollary \ref{C:convergence single averages} and Theorem \ref{T:singlereccurence}.

-$\bullet$ The example given in the fourth remark after Theorem~\ref{T:APsConvergence} is optimal in the sense that there exist sequences (take $\ell=1$) and totally ergodic systems for which the averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f$ are good for degree $2$ but not degree $1$ seminorm control.
+$\bullet$ The example given in the fourth remark after Theorem~\ref{T:APsConvergence} shows that property $(ii)$ cannot be improved, in the sense that there exist sequences (take $\ell=1$) and totally ergodic systems for which the averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f$ are good for degree $2$ but not degree $1$ seminorm control.
 On the other hand, the $\ell=1$ case of Theorem~\ref{T:APsConvergence} (Theorem~\ref{T:APsConvergenceTE}) shows that if the sequence $a\colon \N\to \Z$ is such that $(a(n)t)$ is equidistributed on the circle for every (irrational) $t\in (0,1)$, then it is good for degree $1$ seminorm control for the averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f$ for all (totally ergodic) systems. \end{remarks}

 \begin{proof} The implication $(ii)\implies (i)$ is trivial.

 We establish the implication $(i)\implies (ii)$.
 Using an ergodic decomposition argument, we can assume that the system is ergodic.
 Using Theorem~\ref{T:HK}, we can assume that the system is an inverse limit of ergodic nilsystems, and a standard approximation argument allows us to further assume that the system is an ergodic nilsystem.
 In this case, the result follows from the implication $(i)\implies (ii)$ of Theorem~\ref{T:mixing}. \end{proof} A related property for averages along arithmetic progressions can be found in Conjecture~\ref{Con:3} below.
 We move now to a result about mean convergence.
 Given a system $(X,\CX,\mu,T)$, we let $\spec(T)$ be the set of $t\in [0,1)$ for which there exists non-zero $f\in L^2(\mu)$ such that $Tf=e^{2\pi i t}f$. \begin{corollary}[Mean convergence for single term averages] Let $a\colon \N\to \N$ be a strictly increasing sequence that is good for seminorm control for the system $(X,\CX,\mu,T)$.
 Then the following properties are equivalent: \begin{enumerate} \item The averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f$ converge in $L^2(\mu)$ for all $f\in L^2(\mu)$.